-TEKES (The Finnish Funding Agency for Innovation) and Team Finland support Finnish companies in their efforts to create innovative and future-proof products and services.
+Business Finland (The Finnish Funding Agency for Innovation) and Team Finland support Finnish companies in their efforts to create innovative and future-proof products and services.
 Futures Platform helps them provide an organized view of the future in a variety of industries and geographical areas.
-The key benefit that Futures Platform brings is structure; Trends are grouped into clusters and placed on a timeline, which paves the way to informed decision-making.
+The key benefit that Futures Platform brings is structure: trends are grouped into clusters and placed on a timeline, which paves the way to informed decision-making.

 The Association of Finnish Technical Traders, that represents the interests of more than 350 companies in technical trade, undertook a strategy renewal project this year.
 A key objective was to build the new strategy on a profound understanding of future trends and drivers of change, how those will be transforming society at large, and how the changes will be impacting customers as well as the association’s member companies.